kevdoran/flowops/README.md

 ### Apache NiFi & NiFi Registry

-This demo starts the FlowOps demo that connects Apache NiFi and NiFi Registry containers in a docker-compose environment.
+This demo leverages FlowOps scripts to connect Apache NiFi and NiFi Registry containers in a docker-compose environment.
 See the [docker-compose.yml](https://github.com/kevdoran/flowops/blob/master/docker/demo/nifi-registry/docker-compose.yml) file in this repo for details.

 #### From master branch